-Two members of the social service work profession sit on the Committee.
+Two members of the social work profession sit on the Committee.

-The SW&SSW Act does not set out specific educational requirements for professional members of the Committee.
-As such, it is not known if any social service work members obtained international credentials.
+The SW&SSW Act does not set out specific educational requirements for members of the Committee.
+As such, it is not known if any of the members of the profession obtained their educational credentials internationally.